emmagraham/STAT540-UBC.github.io/syllabus.md

 - One assignment worth 30 points. (see calendar below).
 - Involve detailed analysis of real data using R
-- Due two weeks after the assignment is posted (coming soon!)
+- See the schedule for details

 **Group project**: